camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 ### Step 5: Complete a user task

-When the process instance arrives at the user task, a new job is created.
-The process instance stops at this point and waits until the job is completed.
+When the process instance arrives at the user task, a new user task instance is created at Zeebe.
+The process instance stops at this point and waits until the user task is completed.
 Applications like [Tasklist](/components/tasklist/introduction-to-tasklist.md) can be used by humans to complete these tasks.
 In this last step, you will open Tasklist to run the user task you created.

 :::tip
 While it may originally seem like the goal of automating a process is to remove humans entirely, efficiently allocating work through user tasks can be even more beneficial.
 Within this example, we've included a form to demonstrate the completion of a user task.